-Many ‘islands’ are in fact peninsulas, which means they are stretches of land that go out to sea, but they are still linked to the mainland.
+The idyllic islands of England are dotted around our coastline.
+Many are uninhabited by humans: a good reason to keep our oceans clean and safe for fish, seabirds and marine life.
+Many ‘islands’ are peninsulas; stretches of land that go out to sea, but are still linked to the mainland.
 Examples are the Isle of Dogs (near London) and the Wirral Peninsula.

 Islands in Northern England

 - The Farne Islands (Northumberland) are the favourite wildlife spot of Sir David Attenborough.
 At the right season, you can spot seabirds galore (including puffins) and breeding seals.
 Most people view from afar (on TV), with visitors having to walk certain paths, so as not to disturb the wildlife.

 - Nearby is Lindisfarne (also known as ‘Holy Island’, as monks used to live here for years, to pray in isolation).
 Today it’s known for scatty motorists who don’t listen tide time tables (if you drive at the wrong time, you can get swept away with your car, so take great care).
 It’s the nesting place for the pale-bellied brent goose, who visits each year – no doubt he likes the cold weather!
 Read The Island of Tides: A Journey to Lindisfarne.